Projects per year

 Award Date: 18 Jul 2016

-PhD, University of Agronomic sciences and Veterinary medicine
+PhD, Morphological and histological damage in pollution impacted marine organisms, University of Agronomic sciences and Veterinary medicine

 Award Date: 1 Oct 2003